kylenessen/masters-thesis/supplemental/results/results-revision-checklist.md

 **Priority**: MEDIUM
 **Status**: [ ]
+**Reviewer Request**: No - Author inference, already mentioned in text

 **Issue**: The fact that most observations occurred with very few butterflies in direct sun is mentioned but not emphasized as an important biological finding.